 The nose is characterised by toffee and fresh fruit, the palate leans into the classic vanilla and chocolate palate with peppery spirit complementing the pair well.

-Sainsbury's Irish cream liqueur (17% ABV)
+Sainsbury's Taste the Difference Irish cream liqueur

 If you fancy picking up a bottle with your big shop then the Sainsbury's Taste The Difference Irish cream liqueur is a solid option.
 Made with Ballyrashane cream and triple distilled Irish whiskey, this is a super-smooth option and a winner for those that prefer a milkier cream liqueur.
 There’s plenty of butterscotch and vanilla to chew on as well as some decadent cocoa layers.